coderofgames/ArtificialNeuralNetwork/ReadMe.md

 Basic back propogation neural network solving the Exlusive Or problem.
 A classic McCullogh Pitts neural network.
 Numerical style.

+For more information please see the book "Artificial Intelligence, A guide to Intelligent Systems" by Michael Negnevitsky - this book contains the source mathematics and example weights.

 <img src="NN.jpg"></img>

 1) Updated with some additional versions, moving towards generalizing the calculations